Stern School of Business – New York University

 NYU Stern’s MBA programs center on the Henry Kaufman Management Center, located just off of Washington Square Park.
 The Langone Program’s Westchester option is located on the 550-acre campus of SUNY Purchase.

-The Stern School of Business employs 171 tenured and tenure track faculty members and 336 faculty members in total.
+The Stern School of Business employs around 170 tenured and tenure track faculty members and over 300 faculty members in total.
+Roughly 20 percent of the NYU Stern faculty identifies as female.
+There are currently 418 faculty members employed.